Episode 4429 (Hollyoaks)

-Episode 4429 is an episode of the British television soap opera Hollyoaks.
-The episode is a three hander between characters Tony Hutchinson (Nick Pickard), Harry Thompson (Parry Glasspool) and Ste Hay (Kieron Richardson).
+Episode 4429 of the British television soap opera Hollyoaks is a three hander between characters Tony Hutchinson (Nick Pickard), Harry Thompson (Parry Glasspool) and Ste Hay (Kieron Richardson).
 The episode primarily focuses on Ste's addiction to crystal meth.
 During the episode, Harry learns about Ste's past with Amy Barnes (Ashley Slanina-Davies).

 Plot

 The episode begins with Ste Hay (Kieron Richardson) sitting at Tony Hutchinson's (Nick Pickard) flat where Harry Thompson (Parry Glasspool) is trying to get him to eat.
 Harry tells Ste that Tony is looking into getting a rehab for Ste.
 Ste tries to walk out but Harry manages to stop him.
 Tony appears and shows Ste some DIY work.
 Tony convinces Ste that the work will focus his mind off the drugs.
 Tony also reveals that he has a room for Ste.
 Ste goes into the bathroom to have a shower, Tony rushes in to get Ste's phone.
 Tony convinces Ste to get clean for his children.
 Tony is dancing to a song on the radio where Ste comes in after his shower with clothes that don't fit him.
 Ste then breaks the piggy bank that belongs to Tony's twins when Harry won't give him the money that he stole from the Roscoe's.
 Tony threatens to call the police but Harry convinces him not to.
 Harry follows Ste outside where Ste punches him and Harry lands on the ground.
 Ste immediately regrets punching Harry.
 Tony, Harry and Ste go back to the flat, Harry overhears Ste telling Tony that he isn't a domestic abuser anymore.

 During the night, Ste demands the key to the door but Harry refuses.
 Ste verbally abuses Harry but Tony tells him it's only the drugs talking.
 Tony reassures Ste that they're trying to help him.
 While Ste is asleep, Harry quizzes Tony about Ste's earlier statement.
 Tony explains Ste's past with Amy where Harry is visibly disgusted.
 Harry leaves the house to clear his mind.
 Later, Tony makes Ste drink a glass of water.
 Ste talks to Tony about his regrets of helping her die.
 Tony reassures him that he was just trying to be a good son.
 Harry returns home and sits down and comforts Ste throughout the night.

 In the morning, Tony finds Ste and Harry asleep on the sofa.
 Ste returns the money he stole from the piggy bank.
 Tony promises to pay for a private rehab where Ste feels like he doesn't deserve it.
 Harry promises Ste that he will stick by him.
-Tony tells Ste a story that stuck with him at church (The Footprints) Tony and Harry hug Ste as the episode ends.
+Tony tells Ste a story that stuck with him at church (The Footprints).
+Tony and Harry hug Ste as the episode ends.